 As noted above, hospitals, other healthcare facilities, schools, research and development facilities, and clean rooms are environments that particularly ignore the benefits of electrostatic disinfection at their peril.
-At the same time, any Indianapolis place of business is likely to find it useful, particularly when customers or clients are seeking assurance that they’ve eliminated the possibility of contamination by COVID-19 (also known as coronavirus).
+At the same time, any residential housing spaces are likely to find it useful, particularly when you and your family are seeking assurance that they’ve eliminated the possibility of contamination by COVID-19 (also known as coronavirus).

 Floors, walls, keyboards, phones, and desktops benefit greatly from electrostatic sanitization.
 Any hard-to-reach places or delicate pieces of equipment will too, particularly if they are used daily.